dentarg/auth0-blog/_posts/2017-09-14-nextjs-3-release-what-is-new.markdown

 ## Conclusion

-With **Next.js 3**, the [Github repo](https://github.com/zeit/next.js/) now has over 16,000 stars and we have seen lots of significant improvements & major upgrades from the initial version that was released last year.
-Kudos to the team behind this lovely tool and the JavaScript community for their continuous support.
+With **Next.js 3**, the [GitHub repo](https://github.com/zeit/next.js/) now has over 16,000 stars and we have seen lots of significant improvements & major upgrades from the initial version that was released last year.
+Kudos to the team behind this project and the JavaScript community for their continuous support.
 In fact, they already have plans for **[Next.js 4](https://zeit.co/blog/next3#4.0-and-beyond)**.